-3.1 English is a core subject in the National Curriculum.
+- 3.1 English is a core subject in the National Curriculum.
 We use the National Curriculum as the basis for implementing the statutory requirements of the programme of study for English.

-- 3.2 We carry out the curriculum planning in English in three phases (long-term, medium-term and shortterm).
+These are incorporated into our Learning Ladders which also include writing and reading objectives we feel are valuable for children to leave Primary School with. - 3.2 We carry out the curriculum planning in English in three phases (long-term, medium-term and short-term).
 The National Curriculum detail what we teach in the long-term.
-Our yearly teaching programme identifies the key objectives in literacy that we teach to each year.
+Our yearly teaching programme (Learning Ladders) identifies the key objectives in literacy that we teach to each year.
 All of the objectives for Reading, Writing and SPAG are in individual learning ladders, developed by the school, which each child has and uses to assess progress and coverage of the curriculum. - 3.3 Our medium-term plans, which we also base on the National Curriculum, give details of the main teaching objectives for each term.
 These plans define what we teach, and ensure an appropriate balance and distribution of work across each term.
-The subject leader is responsible for keeping and reviewing these plans. - 3.4 Class teachers complete a weekly (short-term) plan for the teaching of English.
+The subject leader is responsible for keeping and reviewing these plans. - 3.4 Class teachers complete a weekly or daily (short-term) plan for the teaching of English.
 This lists the specific learning objectives and expected outcomes for each lesson, and gives details of how the lessons are to be taught.
 It also includes details of what each group of children will be learning.
-The class teacher keeps these individual plans, and the class teacher and subject leader often discuss them on an informal basis. - 3.5 We plan the activities in English so that they build on the children's prior learning.
+The class teacher keeps these individual plans, and the class teacher and subject leader often discuss them on an informal basis, there is not set format for this. - 3.5 We plan the activities in English so that they build on the children's prior learning.
 While we give children of all abilities the opportunity to develop their skills, knowledge and understanding, we also plan progression into the scheme of work, so that there is an increasing challenge for the children as they move up through the school.
+This progress if monitored using Learning Ladders.